SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---
 #### What causes the need of informal recruitments?

-- A lot of people may not have heard of the debsoc at the start of recruitments, or even if they had, they may not have felt that it was a good club worth pursuing.
+- A lot of people may not have heard of the Debsoc at the start of recruitments, or even if they had, they may not have felt that it was a good club worth pursuing.
 They may have been too wrapped up with the start of college and now have clarity on how they want to pursue clubs.
-- Most such people get interested in the debsoc because their friend sings them praises of the Debsoc.
+- Most such people get interested after hearing their friend sing them praises of the Debsoc.
 - If these people are made to wait until the official recruitments next year, it might be too late to hook them into debating (because a majority of freshers drop out of the club when the academic grind steepens in the 3rd sem).
 By the next sem, maybe even their friend drops out, and they aren't invested enough in debating to care to continue without this friend.

 ---